james-hu/sf-streaming-sns-bridge/README.md

-# sf-streaming-sns-bridge: Salesforce Streaming Events SNS Bridge
+# Bridge for forwarding Salesforce Streaming Events to AWS SNS topics

-Node.js application (AWS Elastic Beanstalk friendly) for bridging Salesforce Streaming Events to AWS SNS topics.
+Node.js application (Docker and AWS ECS/EB ready) for bridging Salesforce Streaming Events to AWS SNS topics.

-This application listens on Salesforce Streaming Events and forwards all messages to AWS SNS topics.
+This application listens for Salesforce Streaming Events and forwards all messages to AWS SNS topics.

 Main features are: